albumprinter/software-engineer-js-test/README.md

 #### Rules

-Once you receive this test by e-mail please copy this repository to your own GitHub account.
+Once you receive this test by e-mail please fork this repository to your own GitHub account.

-You can use any libraries / frameworks that make your life easier, but strictly speaking they are not necessary.
-We are more interested in seeing how you would structure things.

 Your application should run on the latest public version of Google Chrome.
 You don't have to worry about making your code work on any other browser, as such you are free to use anything that is supported by Chrome and not worry about cross-browser implementations.

+Although it is always good to make a code that is cross-browser compatible (Edge, Firefox, Safari).

 ## Project outline